 Vicky Thompson is co-host of Third Pod and AGU’s Assistant Director of Development working with the team to find foundational funding for AGU’s programs and the Earth and space sciences.
 Vicky has a background in fundraising for higher education and the arts, previously supporting Vermont Law School, New Jersey City University, and DC’s own Artomatic.
 Before falling in love with nonprofits, Vicky was a jack of all trades, working as a telemarketer, nanny, bus driver, snack bar chef, and art teacher.
 Vicky holds a master’s degree in public administration and nonprofit management from Seton Hall University, is working towards a second master’s degree in data analytics and visualization at the Maryland Institute College of Art, and holds a bachelor’s degree in environmental studies from Hobart and William Smith Colleges.

-Olivia V. Ambrogio is the Manager of the Sharing Science Program at AGU, where she does her best to help other scientists connect with wider audiences.
+Olivia V. Ambrogio is a producer and (sometimes) artist for Third Pod.
+She is also Assistant Director of the Sharing Science program at AGU, where she does her best to help other scientists connect with wider audiences.
 She is a biologist by training who got her Ph.D. studying the sex lives of marine snails.
 In spite of the surprising allure of this research, she eventually shifted into the field of science communication.
 In her spare time she writes and takes nature photos, often frustrating her partner and friends (who just wanted to take a walk) by crouching on the ground to photograph an insect.